simonjulianl/tp/docs/DeveloperGuide.md

     6. Other incorrect `edit t/doctor` commands to try: `edit t/doctor` (no parameters supplied), `edit t/doctor n/` (no value supplied for `NAME` parameter), `...` <br>
       Expected: Feedback box displays error message indicating an invalid command / invalid command format / parameter constraints violations.

+3. Editing an existing patient

+    1. **Prerequisites**: Clear the entire patient using `clear t/patient` command.
+       Add a new patient using `add t/patient` command to ensure at least 1 patient with id `P001` is there.
+Check that it exists using `list t/patient`.
+Please do the test sequentially.

+    2. Test case: `edit t/patient i/P001 n/Tom tom`<br>
+       Expected: Patient whose id `P001` has its name changed to "Tom tom"

+    3. Test case: `edit t/patient i/P001 h/165 w/76`<br>
+       Expected: Patient whose id `P001` has its height changed to "165" and weight changed to "76"

+    4. Test case: `edit t/patient i/P001 p/12345678 b/O-`<br>
+       Expected: Patient whose id `P001` has its phone number changed to "12345678" and blood type to "O-"

+    5. Test case: `edit t/patient i/P001 a/77 g/O`<br>
+       Expected: Patient whose id `P001` has its age changed to "77" and gender changed to "O"

+    6. Test case: `edit t/patient i/P001 b/C+`<br>
+       Expected: Error message blood type should only contain A+, A-, B+, B-, AB+, AB-, O+, or O-, and it should not be blank.
+All non capital letters will be capitalized will be shown in the feedback box.

+    7. Other incorrect delete patient commands to try: `delete t/patients`, `edit t/patient` (no parameters), `...` <br>
+       Expected: Error message shown in the feedback box.

 ### Changing the user profile